scottyviscosity/the-harsh-north/campaign-setting.md

 ## Political Hierarchy
 1. **Norsca** - The region where all Norscan people live; not a single nation.
-1. **Kingdoms** - Collections of clans lead by a single king.
+1. **Clans** - Collections of tribes lead by a single chief or a king.
-1. **Clan** - Groups of communities and peoples lead by a single strong war leader.
+1. **Tribes** - Groups of communities and peoples lead by a single strong war leader.

 ### Political Climate